-This is a tool for powerful automation of OS X. At its core, Hammerspoon is just a bridge between the operating system and a Lua scripting engine.
+This is a tool for powerful automation of macOS.
+At its core, Hammerspoon is just a bridge between the operating system and a Lua scripting engine.
 What gives Hammerspoon its power is a set of extensions that expose specific pieces of system functionality, to the user.

 Typically you would write a configuration file in Lua that connects events to actions.
 You might want to bind a keyboard shortcut to a series of window operations, or an applescript.
 You might want to run a series of commands when your wifi interface connects to your home network.
 You might want to display an alert when your battery drops below a certain percentage.
 You might want to do something crazy like have iTunes automatically start playing when your Mac detects you are in Paris.